Caring Heart Award Winners for 2015

-Thirteen Northwest academy students were recipients of the $500 Caring Heart Award Scholarship made possible through three-way funding from the North Pacific Union Conference, local conferences and academies.
+Thirteen Northwest academy students each were recipients of the $500 Caring Heart Award scholarship made possible through three-way funding from the North Pacific Union Conference, local conferences and academies.
 Students were selected by their schools for exemplifying the spirit of the Caring Heart — a willingness to serve others.
 The North American Division provided each student with a plaque and an engraved Bible.
 The scholarships may be used toward tuition at an Adventist school or on a short-term mission trip.

 Auburn Adventist Academy

 Emily Karmy is an outstanding student known for her sympathetic and helpful attitude.